amygdalama/blog-source/content/tutorials/phonebook.md

 This is exactly what the `if __name__ == '__main__'` code block is for. `__name__` is a variable whose value will be `__main__` if the script was executed directly (e.g. by `python phonebook.py`) and otherwise will be the name of the module, (e.g. `phonebook`).

-To make this a bit more concrete, let's make a couple example scripts:
+To make this a bit more concrete, let's make some example scripts:

-`a.py`:
+First `a.py`:

     :::python
     print "__name__: ", __name__

-`b.py`:

-    :::python
-    import a

-Now let's execute each of these scripts and see what happens.
+What happens when we execute `a.py`?

     :::console
     $ python a.py